-4.5.1 Theoretical constrains
+4.4.1 Theoretical constrains

-The basic principles of the occurrence of the 11-year Schwabe cycle are more-or-less understood in terms of the solar dynamo, which acts, in its classical form (e.g., Parker, 1955), as follows.
-Differential rotation Ω produces a toroidal magnetic field from a poloidal one, while the " α -effect" associated with the helicity of the velocity field produces a poloidal magnetic field from a toroidal one.
+The basic principles of the occurrence of the 11-year Schwabe cycle are more-or-less understood in terms of the solar dynamo, which acts, in its classical form (e.g., Parker, 1955), as follows (see detail in Charbonneau, 2010).
+Differential rotation Ω produces a toroidal magnetic field from a poloidal one, while the " α -effect", associated with the helicity of the velocity field or Joy's Law tilt of active regions, produces a poloidal magnetic field from a toroidal one.
 This classical model results in a periodic process in the form of propagation of a toroidal field pattern in the latitudinal direction (the "butterfly diagram").
 As evident from observation, the solar cycle is far from being a strictly periodic phenomenon, with essential variations in the cycle length and especially in the amplitude, varying dramatically between nearly spotless grand minima and very large values during grand maxima.
 The mere fact of such great variability, known from sunspot data, forced solar physicists to develop dynamo models further.
 Simple deterministic numerical dynamo models, developed on the basis of Parker's migratory dynamo, can simulate events, which are seemingly comparable with grand minima/maxima occurrence (e.g., Brandenburg et al., 1989).
 However, since variations in the solar-activity level, as deduced from cosmogenic isotopes, appear essentially nonperiodic and irregular, appropriate models have been developed to reproduce irregularly-occurring grand minima (e.g., Jennings and Weiss, 1991; Tobias et al., 1995; Covas et al., 1998).
-Models, including an ad hoc stochastic driver (Choudhuri, 1992; Schmitt et al., 1996; Ossendrijver, 2000; Weiss and Tobias, 2000; Mininni et al., 2001; Charbonneau, 2001; Charbonneau et al., 2004), are able to reproduce the great variability and intermittency found in the solar cycle (see the review by Charbonneau, 2005).
-A recent statistical result of grand minima occurrence (Usoskin et al., 2007) shows disagreement between observational data, depicting a degree of self-organization or "memory", and the above dynamo model, which predicts a pure Poisson occurrence rate for grand minima (see Section 4.3).
-This poses a new constraint on the dynamo theory, responsible for long-term solar-activity variations.
+Models, including an ad hoc stochastic driver (Choudhuri, 1992; Schmitt et al., 1996; Ossendrijver, 2000; Weiss and Tobias, 2000; Mininni et al., 2001; Charbonneau, 2001; Charbonneau et al., 2004), are able to reproduce the great variability and intermittency found in the solar cycle (see the review by Charbonneau, 2010).
+A recent statistical result of grand minima occurrence (Usoskin et al., 2007, Section 4.3.2) shows disagreement between observational data, depicting a degree of self-organization or "memory", and the above dynamo model, which predicts a pure Poisson occurrence rate for grand minima (see Section 4.2).
+This poses a new constraint on the dynamo theory, responsible for long-term solar-activity variations (Sokoloff, 2004; Moss et al., 2008).

-5This is not a prediction of future solar activity, but only a statistical estimate.
+4 This is not a prediction of future solar activity, but only a statistical estimate.